Giovidoh/StudentMeet-App/README.md

 # INSTALL PACKAGES
 ## Install all
-npm install @clerk/nextjs uploadthing @uploadthing/react svix
+npm install @clerk/nextjs uploadthing @uploadthing/react svix tailwindcss-animate

 ### Install Clerk
 Simple and secure user authentication, complete with everything you need out-of-the-box to provide a secure experience for your users.